 - over-the-counter anti-inflammatory medications, such as ibuprofen and naproxen

-According to the AAOS, no research indicates that timing of surgery affects outcomes (2011).
+Research indicates that the timing of surgery doesn’t affect outcomes.
 This means if you have a rotator cuff injury, your doctor is likely to first try nonsurgical methods.

 The prognosis for a rotator cuff injury depends upon the injury type.
-According to the Mayo Clinic, half of those with a rotator cuff injury recover using exercise and at-home care (2010).
+According to the Mayo Clinic, half of those with a rotator cuff injury recover using exercise and at-home care.
 These interventions reduce pain and encourage range of motion.

-In the case of a more severe rotator cuff tear, shoulder strength may not improve unless the injury is surgically corrected (AAOS, 2011).
+In the case of a more severe rotator cuff tear, shoulder strength may not improve unless the injury is surgically corrected.

 Athletes and people with occupations that require using the shoulder should take frequent rest breaks.
 This can reduce the load on the shoulder.
 Exercises to strengthen the shoulder and encourage range of motion also can help.
-Examples include stretching a straight arm across the chest or stretching the arms over the head.
+Ask your physical therapist for stretches and strengthening exercise to improve the function of your rotator cuff.